dgasmith/opt_einsum/README.md

 The index transformation is a fairly simple contraction that leads to straightforward intermediates.
 This can be further complicated by considering that the shape of the C matrices need not be the same, in this case the ordering in which the indices are transformed matters greatly.
 Logic can be built that optimizes the ordering; however, this is a lot of time and effort for a single expression.
-Now lets consider the following expression found in perturbation theory (one of ~5,000 such expressions):
+Now lets consider the following expression found in a perturbation theory (one of ~5,000 such expressions):
 `bdik,acaj,ikab,ajac,ikbd`

 At first, it would appear that this scales like N^7 as there are 7 unique indices; however, we can define a intermediate to reduce this scaling.